 What are your Anchorage Radio and Television memories?
-And what were your favorite local radio and TV personalities and your favorite shows?
+Who were your favorite local radio and TV personalities, and what were your favorite shows?

 The first radio station in Anchorage and all of Alaska was KFQD, signing on May 17th in 1924.
 KENI radio first came on the air on May 2nd, 1948.